Greenhouse ATS Pricing 2026: What You'll Actually Pay

 Enterprise (1,000+ employees)$40,000 – $70,000+

-The entry point for Greenhouse is approximately $6,500 per year for their Core tier at small company headcounts.
+The entry point for Greenhouse is approximately $6,500 per year for their Essential tier at small company headcounts.
 This covers the foundational ATS workflow, interview scheduling, and basic reporting.
 It does not include advanced analytics, onboarding modules, sourcing tools, or the deeper integration capabilities that most growing companies actually need within 12 months of signing.

-Greenhouse structures its platform into three tiers.
+Greenhouse structures its platform into three named tiers.
 Understanding what each actually covers prevents you from buying the wrong tier and paying to upgrade mid-contract.

 The Hidden Costs Greenhouse Does Not Lead With